A Curious Campfire Conversation

 “For what shall it profit a man, if he shall gain the whole world, and lose his own soul?” — Mark 8:36

-2 Replies to “A Curious Campfire Conversation”
+2 thoughts on “A Curious Campfire Conversation

 1. Thanks Rosanna!
 I love how God is teaching us many of the same lessons in different circumstances in our own lives, and how we reach a common place from different paths.